 - 1. Money should never be kept at a treasurer's home. - 2.
 Two people should always count the money, and both should sign the receipt verifying the amount. - 3.
-Two signatures should be required on all checks.
-Avoid husband and wife signatures. - 4.
+Two signatures should be required on all checks. - 4.
 Have a member who does not have check signing authority review the bank statement monthly before giving it to the treasurer.
-This person is looking for red flags including: checks showing up in non-sequential order, checks made out to cash, cash withdrawals, checks written out to non-approved vendors, checks written for non-approved expenses, and checks written out to individuals. - 5.
+This person is looking for red flags including: checks showing up in non-sequential order, checks made out to cash, cash withdrawals, checks written out to non-approved vendors, checks written for non-approved expenses, and checks written out toindividuals. - 5.
 Never sign a blank check or a check made out to "cash." - 6.
-The treasurer should arrange to deposit the money in the bank as soon as the conclusion of the project. - 7.
+The treasurer should arrange to deposit the money in the bank as soon asthe conclusion of the project. - 7.
 Money should be deposited into the organization's bank account daily, even if a project is ongoing. - 8.
 All bills must be paid by check, never cash. - 9.
 Conduct an annual audit of the books.